yavuz650/Main/README.md

 This game has a lot to improve.
 Here's a list of what I'll be adding in the future.

-- Difficulty options.(Easy,Medium,Hard)
+- Difficulty options.(Easy,Medium,Hard)  (DONE)
 - Score Table.
 So you can see how much of a progress you've made.
+(DONE)
 - Different food types.
 Foods with greater growth bonus and limited time.
 - Speed boost.
 User will be able to boost the snake's movement speed by holding a specific button.
 - Option to restart the game once it ends.
+(DONE)
 - Improve snake's responsivity.

 Apart from in-game improvements, I'll try to improve the code's overall readability and ,possibly, its efficiency.